EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 * Specify whether a cache should always check for newer versions, only delivering the cached content when there are no changes.
-(Some caches might deliver cached content even if the server page changed, simply because the cache copy isn't yet expired.)
+(Some caches might deliver cached content even if the server page changed, simply because the cache copy isn\'t yet expired.)

 In Django, use the ``cache_control`` view decorator to specify these cache parameters.
 In this example, ``cache_control`` tells caches to revalidate the